 Students on the MA Filmmaking programme may be able to extend their studies beyond Term 6 by up to 2 terms.
-Students whose request to extend their studies is approved are liable to pay continuation fees outlined on our website.
+Students whose request to extend their studies are liable to pay continuation fees outlined on our website.

 Continuation fees are not covered by the scholarships.
-Termly maintenance payments (see below) due also not continue once students have completed Term 6.
+Termly maintenance payments (see below) due also do not continue once students have completed Term 6.

 Recipients who withdraw from or fail their course will receive no further funding from LFS or The Leverhulme Trust.
 Students who withdraw from their studies are not entitled to the equivalent monetary value of the scholarship and may be asked to repay all or part of the monies received.

 About The Leverhulme Trust